2015 accessibility summit | April 17-18

-We are delighted to announce that Tim Shriver, Chairman of the Special Olympics, will be the Keynote Speaker at the 2015 Summit!
+We are delighted that Tim Shriver, Chairman of Special Olympics, will be the Keynote Speaker!

-Applications and additional exhibitor information for the 2015 Summit will be available in December.
+Information and applications for potential exhibitors and sponsors will be available in December.

 Families of individuals with special needs of any type can face daily struggles to provide appropriate and loving care.
 The Accessibility Summit provides a wealth of information on a host of topics to help you meet those needs.Scott Campbell | President – Autism Society of Northern VA